iCliniq Logo

 Different treatment modalities for tympanosclerosis are:

-• Manubrio-stapedioplasty: This procedure is done for the reconstruction and repair of the immobile ear ossicles, which are the malleus, incus, and stapes that have occurred due to tympanosclerosis.
+• Manubrio-Stapedioplasty: This procedure reconstructs and repairs the immobile ear ossicles, which are the malleus, incus, and stapes, that have occurred due to tympanosclerosis.

-• Canaloplasty: It is a surgical procedure performed with the help of a diamond bur attached to an electric motor to remove the areas of white patches or plaques without damaging the surrounding normal structures.
-This procedure is considered safe.
+• Canaloplasty: It is a safe surgical procedure performed with a diamond bur attached to an electric motor to remove areas of white patches or plaques without damaging the surrounding normal structures.

-• Hearing Aids: Artificial hearing aids are recommended for patients who end up developing hearing loss due to tympanosclerosis.
-Bone-anchored hearing devices or cochlear implants are suggested to patients for the management of hearing loss.
+• Hearing Aids: Artificial hearing aids are recommended for patients who develop hearing loss due to tympanosclerosis.
+Bone-anchored hearing devices or cochlear implants are also suggested for the management of hearing loss.

 • Stapesplasty: It is a procedure done to treat stapes footplate fixation.